desAweis/To-make-a-better-world/readme.txt

 Git is a distributed version control system.
-Git is a  free software under GPL.
+Git is a  free software under
+Creating a new branch is quick.